 So, It’s International Women’s Day Today, and frankly, women have come to the end of putting up with the patriarchal nonsense that assumes it rules the world.
 You will have seen all the news about protests, events and marches around the world.
-Why am I writing about Death Metal then?
+Why am I writing about women in Death Metal then?
 Stay with me here.
 I know Death Metal is not everyone’s listening choice, and not mine until very recently.
 It wasn’t until I heard Alissa White-Gluz of Arch Enemy use the distinctive Death Metal Growl vocal technique that a whole genre of music made sense to me.
 It also says a great deal about how women are creatively bending the world around them that the metal growl is used so artfully.

 What is Death Metal Growl?